zjlxgxz/NN-verification/README.md

 # Repository for NN-verification
-folder data contains raw data from COMPAS analysis
+folder data contains raw data from COMPAS/Adult analysis

 folder src contains all python scripts for data clean and model training